 Undergraduate Research and Internships in Chemistry

-- The chemistry department also has strong connections with many Universities that participate in the National Science Foundation’s Research Experience for Undergraduates (REU) program.
+Our department also has strong connections with many universities that participate in the National Science Foundation’s Research Experience for Undergraduates (REU) program.
 Students most often apply to such programs in their junior year, and receive significant stipends allowing them to perform research at a host institution during the subsequent summer.
 Recently, Shippensburg University chemistry majors have been accepted into REU programs at Texas A and M, the University of Cincinnati, the University of Tennessee-Knoxville, the University of Northern Kentucky and the University of Wisconsin-Madison.

-- The department also encourages students to apply for internships, which normally take place over the summer months as well.
-Recently, a number of our students have successfully been accepted as interns in the forensics lab run by Cumberland County’s Bureau of Justice Services Division.
+We encourage students to apply for internships, which normally take place over the summer months as well.
+The American Chemical Society's website is a great place to look for internship opportunities.
+A number of our students have successfully been accepted as interns in the forensics lab run by Cumberland County’s Bureau of Justice Services Division.

 - Dr. Thomas Frielle: Biochemistry